snpoudel/snpoudel.github.io/_pages/research.md

 *Presentation in CSDMS annual meeting:* [Flood Risk and Housing Market Dynamics Across CONUS Coastal Communities](https://csdms.colorado.edu/wiki/2024_CSDMS_meeting-105) <br>

-**Role of flood insurance, risk perception, and memory of flood in the dynamics of coastal housing market**
+<strong>Role of flood insurance, risk perception, and memory of flood in the dynamics of coastal housing market</strong>
 <hr style="border: 1px solid grey; margin-top: -5px; margin-bottom: 0;">

 How flooding affects home values can determine the path of economic recovery for communities and have lasting impacts on national and global financial systems.
 Our Study (for 1970 to 2021) in the coastal census tracts of New York, New Jersey, and Connecticut, US found that initial economic impact of Hurricane Sandy (2012, 3.5m MSL) was largely absorbed by the National Flood Insurance Program (NFIP); however, the region then exhibited a long-term decline in home values.
 Participation in the National Flood Insurance Program, communities' perception of risk, and the memory of past flooding events were important regional drivers of housing prices. <br>